akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

-# The Second Akka Application, Part 1: Top-level Architecture
+# Part 1: Top-level Architecture

 In this and the following chapters, we will build a sample Akka application to introduce you to the language of actors and how solutions can be formulated with them.
 It is a common hurdle for beginners to translate their project